 Investing directly with us

-You can, of course, invest with us either direct or through an ISA or ISA Transfer.
+You can, of course, invest with us either directly, whether through an ISA or ISA Transfer, or on an unwrapped (non-ISA) basis.
 To do so, you will need to complete a postal application by following these simple steps.

 Visit our fund centre to read the latest Key Investor Information Document for the fund and share class you wish to invest in and the Supplementary Information Document.

-If you are investing via an ISA, please also read the Aviva Investors Investment ISA Terms and Conditions or the Aviva Investors Cash Fund ISA Terms and Conditions if you have chosen to invest in our Aviva Investors Cash Fund.
+If you are investing via an ISA, please also read the Aviva Investors Investment ISA Terms and Conditions.

 Print and complete the relevant application form and send to us together with your payment and/or completed Direct Debit Instruction to: